-Jack and Joel wowed The X Factor judges with their Ed Sheeran mash-up during the first episode of auditions on Saturday night.
+Jack and Joel wowed The X Factor judges with their Ed Sheeran mash-up during their first audition.

 But what some viewers might not have realised is that the pair already have a following.

 They have banked 10,000 YouTube subscribers over the last three years, with one video – a mash-up of every number one single from 2016 – going viral, garnering 2.5 million views on various Facebook platforms.

 And the pair, who were approached and encouraged to enter series 14 by the show’s producers, are signed to Coalition Talent, who have Dermot O’Leary, Claudia Winkleman, Scott Mills, Greg James and Pixie Lott on their books.

 The duo said that they weren’t put forward for The X Factor by Coalition, and downplayed the contact they have with the management company, saying that that they only work with them on a “gig-by-gig basis”.

 “That’s our only relationship that we have with them,” they told RadioTimes.com.

 With such a distinctive style both aesthetically and musically, Jack and Joel also admitted that they weren’t worried about having their artistic integrity compromised by taking part in The X Factor.

 Joel said: “We would always welcome a free haircut and a spray tan – we’re not going to say no to that.
 But I think in general with our image, we’ve been super super lucky, we’ve met four years ago, we’ve been singing together for three or four years now so we’re really solid in our identity.